 Construction of the plant was completed in July 1996.
 Operations began in January 1997, and the first M-Class vehicles went on sale in the U.S. in September of that year.

 MBUSI created a new corporate culture, based on teamwork and open communication.
 The combination of German & American team members, with experience from U.S. and Japanese automakers, as well as from Mercedes-Benz, made the “melting pot” in terms of its practices, procedures and corporate culture.

-Roughly two-thirds of the components used in MBUSI-built vehicles come from North American suppliers, and about 30 first- and second-tier suppliers are now located in Alabama.
+Roughly two-thirds of the components used in MBUSI-assembled vehicles, come from North American suppliers, with the remainder coming from suppliers all over the world.
+About 30 first- and second-tier suppliers are now located in Alabama.

 We distribute to 135 markets worldwide with 60% for export.